ssitvit/Scripts-Dump/VTOP-File-Rename/README.md

 Get Rid out of the messy names when you Download the course materials from VTOP.

-Here is the Solution for that .
+Here is the Solution for that!!

 VTOP File Name is a Script based on Python which basically Rename the VTOP downloaded materials to its appropriate names with the date such that its easier for you to find the correct material which you are looking from just by seeing the File names.